-- Unintended consequences could the following items based on the County's 2019 policy to "consider all resources:" - Transfer of the Sheriff Substation from Oceano CSD to the County - o Transfer of the garbage franchise from Oceano CSD to the County; - Elimination of funding for community clean-up. - Elimination of funding for large-item pick up from residences during fall clean-up week. - Elimination of clean-up of illegal dumping.
+- Unintended consequences could the following items based on the County's 2019 policy to "consider all resources:" - Transfer of the Sheriff Substation from Oceano CSD to the County - Transfer of the garbage franchise from Oceano CSD to the County; - Elimination of funding for community clean-up. - Elimination of clean-up of illegal dumping.